Insight • Search & content

 The inverted pyramid for AI

-Section-level optimization
+Section-level optimisation

 Internal linking for depth